 She laughed and read my words aloud with a mocking tone.
 It was a torturous moment for my hormonally vulnerable, teenage self.
 My friend, who I deemed as being wildly beautiful and effortlessly cool, was sorely disapproving.
 “Since when did you try to be deep? she said, nearly shrieking.

-I decided then that I would need to conceal that part of myself – a part of me that felt the most alive and real.
-Because the notion of no longer being acceptable was much too terrifying.
-And I did hide that part of myself – for a while anyway.
+I decided then that I would need to conceal that part of myself.
+Except that was the part of me that felt the most alive and real.

-But what if her blood bath of a critique had provoked me to abandon writing permanently?
+So what if her blood bath had provoked me to abandon writing permanently?
 What if I had allowed that to pierce through the trajectory of my path as a writer?
 I would have never taken flight.
 And I certainly wouldn’t be doing what I love more than anything in the world – what feels as natural and organic to me as rolling my windows down on a beautiful and sunny 75-degree weather day.

 My mom said to me, recently, while preparing me for an article release in a major publication, “Lacey, just remember you will please many, but you’re never going to bat a thousand.
 No one bats a thousand.”